-To be approved for their VET course the student must ensure that the VET Provider is situated no more than 30 minutes away by public transport from Melbourne High School.
+\\ To be approved for their VET course the student must ensure that the VET Provider is situated no more than 30 minutes away by public transport from Melbourne High School.

-An Expression of Interest form can be obtained from the Careers Office in T39 and must be completed and forwarded to Mr Theodoropoulos or Ms Yeaman by the 20th of August, 2023.
+An Expression of Interest form can be obtained from the Careers Office in T39 and must be completed and forwarded to Mr Theodoropoulos by the 20th of August, 2024.